https://www.pinterest.com/ 300k Followers 100k Followers

 Is Goth an Aesthetic or Something More?

 This question sparks ongoing debate within the community.
-Some argue goth is primarily a music-based subculture: you're goth if you listen to goth music.
+Some argue goth is mainly a music-based subculture: you're goth if you listen to goth music.
 Others view it as an aesthetic that can exist independently from musical preferences.

 The practical answer?
 It's both.
 Goth began as a music scene with associated fashion, but the aesthetic has evolved into something many people connect with regardless of whether they listen to Bauhaus or Sisters of Mercy.
 What makes you a goth can be your music taste, your aesthetic preferences, your values, or some combination.